cesanta/docker_auth/README.md

 A public Docker image is available on Docker Hub: [cesanta/docker_auth:stable](https://registry.hub.docker.com/u/cesanta/docker_auth/).

 The binary takes a single argument - path to the config file.
+If no arguments are given, the Dockerfile defaults to `/config/auth_config.yml`.

 Example command line: